chrisfeller/League_Strength_App/readme.md

 <br>
 <br>

-As a proof-of-concept, this project directionally aligns with the findings of similar analyses and with a few improvements mentioned in the next-steps section at the bottom of the page, I expect those few leagues ranked slightly higher or lower to be adjusted.
+As a proof-of-concept, this project directionally aligns with the findings of similar analyses and with a few improvements mentioned in the next-steps section at the bottom of the page, I expect those few leagues to be adjusted accordingly.

 ![Full Rankings](output/plots/ranking.png)